 These figures are achieved through a thunderous 120ci (1966cc) radial twin engine.
 With each piston displacing around 1000cc, you're looking at two of the largest cylinder bores in production motorcycle-dom.
 Bring a rope, a plank and a GPS if you ever plan to work on the engine.

 The rear wheel is driven through a close-ratio five-speed box and a chain - fair enough, you can't expect a belt to cope with 160 horses.
 The exhausts are extremely short and exit basically right under the left-hand side of the engine, making for a ferocious but refined roar from the throttle.

 Somehow, four gallons (15 liters) of fuel and 4.5 quarts (4.3 liters) of oil are secreted away in the bike's tubular frame, meaning that there's basically no tank to grab with your knees - add this to a foam pad the size of an old-school Walkman that passes for a seat and you can see that rider comforts have been kept to a minimum.
-But the tube frame does have one interesting advantage - the fact that you seem to be able to check the oil level by looking through a large circular sightglass right behind the headstock, and watch it all pumping around at idle (0.37 in the video below).
+But the tube frame does have one interesting advantage - the fact that you seem to be able to check the oil level by looking through a large circular sightglass right behind the headstock, and watch it all pumping around at idle.

 The P120 might look and sound kinda like a bobbed cruiser, and the seating position might be typical 'balls to the wind,' but if you're stacking 160 horses behind the throttle, you'd best make a bike that handles and pulls up.